8 Things Everyone in The Hamptons Is Wearing This Summer

 Anthropologie

-Back in May, I predicted that cabana stripes would dominate backyards this summer.
+Last summer, I predicted that cabana stripes would dominate backyards.
 And since fashion and home trends tend to go hand in hand, it makes sense that I saw cabana-striped tops at every corner of Gurneys.
 Not to be confused with pinstripes, cabana stripes are wider, bolder and far more relaxed.
-Basically, pinstripes say "office chic," to me while cabana stripes say more, "beachfront bonfire."
+Basically, pinstripes say "office chic," to me while cabana stripes say, "beachfront bonfire."
 I also saw an uptick of American heritage tones—navy, red and white—which makes the look feel nostalgic and fresh at the same time.

 8. Square-Toe Sandals